-In this time of change, your ability to create inspiration becomes essential, both for attracting people to support your project and inspiring them to do more.
+In this time of change, your ability to create inspiration in yourself and other people is essential — both to attract people to your project and to inspire them to do more.

-There is no one ‘right’ way of achieving this.
+There is no one ‘right’ way of doing this.
 But every inspiring vision is built from the same seven building blocks.
-And the third of these blocks is to ask people to make a choice.
-Are they with you — or not?

-But the more you force people to support you, the more you will have to convince them, again and again, each time an issue arises.
-This saps your energy and time.
-And in this time of change there will be many issues that arise…
+But the more you have to push people into supporting you now, the more you will have to convince them, again and again, each time a new issue arises.
+This will sap your time and your energy.
+And in this time of change there will be many issues to deal with…

-Far better to share your vision with them in a way that inspires them to make it their own.
-And then ask them to make a decision: are they with you or not?
+Far better instead to share your vision with people in a way that inspires them to make it their own vision.
+Then ask them to make a choice: are they with you or not?

-If they choose to go with you then you know that you can count on their committed support, no matter what happens.
-Because now they have a priority of their own which happens to align with yours.
-And now they will be able to solve issues that arise without needing constant reassurance from you.
+If they decide to go with you then you know that you can count on their committed support, no matter what happens, because they now have a priority which aligns with yours.
+They will now be inspired to solve the issues that arise, without needing input from you.

 And if they choose “No” then you have saved yourself from many future distractions.